 When using our software, you agree to cite our website url (www.cytomine.be) and publications in all your related work (publications, studies, oral presentations).
 In particular, you agree to cite our (Marée et al., Bioinformatics 2016) paper and to use our logo when appropriate

-If you want to visit our team to learn more about Cytomine during a few days, please contact us to organize a research visit.
+If you want to visit our team to learn more about Cytomine, please contact us to organize a research visit.
 There are mobility grants for short-term scientific missions through the NEUBIAS COST Action project.